rhielab/TENET_2.0/README.md

 	Parameter sets the top n transcription factors (by number of linked/negatively-linked enhancer probes of the specified type) to create TAD tables for above

 ###### hypoGposMetHeatmap
 	T: Make methylation heatmaps of probes linked to, and gene expression of the top (number specified by the probe_heatmap_top_n_genes parameter) transcriptional regulators in this category, using unique probes positively linked to these regulators based on user input files.
+Note: Using this requires that hypoGposHistogram is also set to "T"

 	F: Don't make methylation heatmaps for these transcriptional regulators and their listed probes

 ###### hypoGnegMetHeatmap
 	T: Make methylation heatmaps of probes linked to, and gene expression of the top (number specified by the probe_heatmap_top_n_genes parameter) transcriptional regulators in this category, using unique probes negatively linked to these regulators based on user input files.
+Note: Using this requires that hypoGnegHistogram is also set to "T"

 	F: Don't make methylation heatmaps for these transcriptional regulators and their listed probes

 ###### hyperGposMetHeatmap
 	T: Make methylation heatmaps of probes linked to, and gene expression of the top (number specified by the probe_heatmap_top_n_genes parameter) transcriptional regulators in this category, using unique probes positively linked to these regulators based on user input files.
+Note: Using this requires that hyperGposHistogram is also set to "T"

 	F: Don't make methylation heatmaps for these transcriptional regulators and their listed probes

 ###### hyperGnegMetHeatmap
 	T: Make methylation heatmaps of probes linked to, and gene expression of the top (number specified by the probe_heatmap_top_n_genes parameter) transcriptional regulators in this category, using unique probes negatively linked to these regulators based on user input files.
+Note: Using this requires that hyperGnegHistogram is also set to "T"

 	F: Don't make methylation heatmaps for these transcriptional regulators and their listed probes